 The wedding day timeline.
 It’s the thing that every single one of your wedding vendor team is going to need from you.
 Our game plan is based on your schedule of events, so it is definitely important have it ready before the wedding day.

-There are a lot of sample timelines floating out there in the internet.
+There are a lot of sample timelines floating around on the internet.
 You may have already received a great one from your wedding planner or photographer.

 I don’t want to give you just another full schedule of the day.
 But I would love to offer a few suggestions on how to best put the needs of the wedding video in your timeline.

 Great news, your videographer doesn't need to be in the room with you the whole time hair and makeup is being done.
 It only takes us a few moments to get clips that will look for the highlight film.
-And honestly, half-finished makeup doesn’t look best on camera.
+And we know you’ll only want us to take images and videos when you are looking your best!

 While she is getting her makeup or hair completed, we can take the special details, such as the dress, shoes, jewelry, ect, and get some fantastic imagery of them.